 Creamy cashew milk is arguably the most luxurious nut milk – smooth, sweet, and the richest out of any homemade milk I’ve tried.
 Perfect for baking, adding to drinks and smoothies, or mixed into hot chocolate.

 This is the second in a series on non-dairy milks.
-You can find the first here, with more information about why you should be making your own milk.
+Here’s the first, almond milk, with more information about why you should be making your own milk.

-1 cup cashews, soaked for at least four hours*
+- 1 cup cashews soaked for at least two hours*

 Blend until creamy looking, 30 seconds to a minute.
 It doesn't take very long because cashews are a soft nut.
 Strain through a nut milk bag or cheesecloth, and store in the refrigerator in a sealed container.
 It keeps for about a week.

-I used cashew pieces, because they're significantly less expensive.
+I use cashew pieces, because they're significantly less expensive.
 You don't need to use whole cashews, because they're being pulp-ified anyway.